e-terven/catarion_stack_overflow/README.md

 The next step is update points value in Reputation and count how many votes (both up and down) has the Answer
 ![alt-текст]()

-Let us focus on the _**reputationService.** updateCountByDown_-method that takes two parameters: a User who wrote the Answer and an Answer's ID:
+Let us focus on the _**reputationService.** updateCountByDown_ that takes two parameters: a User who wrote the Answer and an Answer's ID: